openintents/openintents/ConvertCSV/readme.txt

 - Fix line feed problem with Palm CSV Windows files.
 - Add support for new fields in NotePad 1.1.0.
-- Prepare for Notepad permissions.
+- Prepare for OI Notepad and OI Shopping list permissions.

 ---------------------------------------------------------
 release: 1.0.0